October 28, 2024

 CHDI has promoted expanding the direct support, peer support, and family advocacy workforces in the children's behavioral health field specifically.
 The Children’s Behavioral Health Plan Implementation Advisory Board has recently endorsed a project to be led by CHDI, with funding from DCF, to develop recommendations and an accompanying action plan to expand family and youth peer supports within the children’s behavioral health workforce.

-Learn more about possible strategies to expand the peer support and family advocacy workforces in Connecticut's behavioral health system in our Strategic Plan and 2023 Issue Brief.
+Learn more about possible strategies to expand the peer support and family advocacy workforces in Connecticut's behavioral health system in Recommendation 7 of the Strategic Plan and our 2023 Issue Brief.
 You can also learn more about the peer support and community health workforces in this 2024 report from the CT Health Foundation.

 The article concludes with a call to action for states - and for the researchers and clinicians advocating on behalf of the behavioral health workforce and their clients.